JumpTask logo

 • Keeping digital records organized.

-You don’t need a bachelor’s degree to become a virtual assistant, but you need to have good problem-solving skills and critical thinking.
+You don’t need a bachelor’s degree to get a virtual assistant job, but you need to have good problem-solving skills and critical thinking.
 Use organizational tools like Trello and Asana to stay on track with tasks.
-Communicate with your clients clearly – you can do it via an online chat.
-Also, offer additional services like working with social media platforms or bookkeeping.

 7. Technical support specialist